wp-plugins/shopp-facebook-like-button-sflb/readme.txt

 = What version of Shopp do I need? =

-This 1.2 version of the plugin has been tested with Shopp 1.2b6 beta release.
+This 1.2 version of the plugin has been tested with Shopp 1.2.5 release.
 If you are using Shopp 1.1.9, please download version 1.0 of this plugin.

 == Screenshots ==